 If not already, just take a trip.
 And if it didn’t work, take another and then another, and believe me someday that relation sparks.
 Travel does have that power.

 When we couldn’t travel much during the Pandemic, state parks came to our rescue when regulations eased.
-Read about our first camping experience, a camping night gone wrong, or several other state parks.
+Read about our first camping experience, a camping night gone wrong, an epic fail at a Yurt or several other state parks.
 Go further and check out our trip to Amsterdam, Paris, Rome, or this wonder of the world in Incredible India.

 How about stories to your inbox next time?